learn-co-curriculum/phase-0-researching-html-elements/README.md

 ## Use Search Engines as a Resources to Find Information

-Let's say in your research, you come across an unfamiliar element like `<samp>`.
+Let's say in your research, you come across an unfamiliar HTML element like `<samp>`.
 We can google `samp html element,` and we will find an endless list of results to choose from.
 Sometimes resources can be outdated, biased, or inaccurate.
 It's important to filter through the results to find the best fit.